 "Being normal is what makes them dangerous."

 "How so?"

-"If you encounter. something truly unique, people with a strong sense of self can accept that calmly.
+"If you encounter something truly unique, people with a strong sense of self can deal with it calmly.
 But if someone is too normal, they will get swallowed by the waves, pulled along by the current.
 That kind of rampage is the most dangerous.
 People who are satisfied with being ordinary have no resistance.
 And...the world is not as stable as those people believe.
 It is always in danger.
-People who wish to break the wall down have no shortage of chances."
+People who wish to knock down the walls have no shortage of chances."